 When did Ford start adaptive steering?

-The Introduction of Adaptive Steering
+Benefits of Ford's Adaptive Steering

 When did Ford start using adaptive cruise control?